Home

 Approvals

 FAA, ODOT Aviation and MedEvac approved the installation at a 295’ height.
-Actual will be 261’.
-The new coordinates will be submitted.
-U. S. Fish & Wildlife has no issues; Western Reserve Audubon Society supports the clean-air project.
-FirstEnergy has signed agreements for Interconnection and Net Metering.
+Actual blade tip length is 262’.
+The coordinates are: Lat.
+41-21-59.50N, Long.
+81-50-21.10W.
+U. S. Fisheries & Wildlife had no issues; Western Reserve Audubon Society supports the clean-air project.
+FirstEnergy has signed final agreements for Interconnection and Net Metering, and the turbine is connected to the grid.
+The City of Berea enthusiastically approved the turbine installation.

 Objectors

-Century Oak Care Center on Old Oak Drive was opposed, again not wanting to view the turbine.
+Quadax, Inc. on Old Oak Blvd was opposed: their CEO did not want to see the turbine, nor have his workers distracted by seeing it.
+In the revised location, existing trees will block views from his office.
+Century Oak Care Center on Old Oak Blvd was opposed, again not wanting to view the turbine.
 In the revised location, the turbine will be another 600’ away from them, reducing the visual impact.
+At most, turbine flicker shadows on the nursing home might occur at sunset on 3 days a year.

-American Tower, of Woburn Massachusetts, which has a land lease from the Fairgrounds for their cell phone transmission tower, was opposed, claiming possible radio frequency interference.
+American Tower, of Woburn, Massachusetts, which has a land lease from the Fairgrounds for their cell phone transmission tower, was opposed, claiming possible radio frequency interference.
 As part of the Environmental Assessment, a microwave study concluded that there would be no interference.
-American Tower’s main concern is not degradation of signal, but unfavorable perception by potential lessees for tower space (i.e., reduced marketing potential).
+American Tower’s main concern is not degradation of signal, but unfavorable perception by potential leases for tower space (i.e., reduced marketing potential).

 Proponents

-The Sun News poll indicates 80% of residents favor approval of this project.
-A Middleburg Heights councilman reported that he has received about 80 letters, with 90% in favor.
-Baldwin-Wallace College and Polaris Career Center are very enthusiastic about collaborating on this educational project.
+The Sun News poll indicated that 80% of the residents favored approval of this project.
+A Middleburg Heights councilman reported that he received about 80 letters, with 90% in favor.
+Baldwin Wallace University and Polaris Career Center are very enthusiastic about collaborating on this educational project.
 The City of Berea welcomed the project.